untalbry/LeetCodeJavaSolutions/GroupAnagrams/SolutionExplanation.md

   return new String(array);
 }
 ```
-Soo in our solution we have to map all the words, with a key.
+So in our solution, we have to map all the words with a key.
 Our key is the word with sorted letters.
-So insted of just knowing if a word is an anagram of an other
-we know going to store the word in the value of his corresponded key:
+So instead of just knowing if a word is an anagram of another, we are going to store the word in the value of its corresponding key

 ```Java
 Map<String, List<String>> group = new HashMap();